St Helens Central railway station: History

-The station was originally opened by the St Helens Canal and Railway as St Helens on 1 February 1858 to replace two earlier nearby 1833 and 1849 stations.
+The station was originally opened by the St Helens Canal and Railway as St Helens on 1 February 1858 to replace two earlier (1833 and 1849) nearby stations.
 The original 1833 route from Widnes Dock through the town (along with the branch from St Helens Junction) and onwards to Rainford Junction (opened along with the station in 1858) was joined a decade later by the Lancashire Union Railway to Wigan North Western and Blackburn in December 1869, whilst the route southwestwards to Huyton was opened by the London and North Western Railway in 1871.
 It was renamed St Helens Shaw Street in 1949.

 The station was completely rebuilt in 1961 to a design by the architect William Robert Headley which included and advertised a significant amount of the local Pilkington Vitrolite Glass.
 The fully glazed ticket hall was illuminated by a tower with a valley roof on two Y-shaped supports.
 The platform canopies were free standing folded plate roofs on tubular columns.

 By this time, the original St Helens and Runcorn Gap Railway routes had both closed to passenger traffic, services having ceased on 18 June 1951.
 The short branch to St Helens Junction suffered the same fate in June 1965 as a result of the Beeching Axe, though freight traffic would continue to operate on both lines until the 1980s.